phoebe-project/phoebe2-docs/api/phoebe.atmospheres.passbands.Passband.compute_ck2004_intensities.md

 Computes direction-dependent passband intensities using Castelli &amp; Kurucz (2004) model atmospheres.

 Arguments
 -----------
-* `path` (string): path to the directory with SEDs.
+* `path` (string): path to the directory with SEDs in FITS format.
 * `particular` (string, optional, default=None): particular file in `path` to be processed; if None, all files in the directory are processed.